awsaavedra/awsaavedra.github.io/content/documentation.md

     16. Mastery Learning, you only pass once you've mastered the material: https://en.m.wikipedia.org/wiki/Mastery_learning?ck_subscriber_id=389176759
     17. Constructionism: https://en.m.wikipedia.org/wiki/Constructionism_(learning_theory)
     18. https://www.synthesis.com/
+    19. https://en.wikipedia.org/wiki/The_Fun_They_Had A story about self learning using computers and home teaching.
+This is a future that is potentially real now.

 ## 2. Math and System Thinking